thedavecarroll/BluebirdPS/docs/Get-TwitterBlocks.md

 ## SYNOPSIS

-Returns a collection of user objects or user id that the authenticating user is blocking.
+Returns a collection of user objects or array of user ids that the authenticating user is blocking.

 ## SYNTAX